 - Fine motor challenges, especially during Pen and Paper tasks.

 - Poor spacing of words on a page.

 Identifying Dyspraxia in Grade 4, 5 and above (9-14 years)

-When a student is in Grade 4 and above they are now expected to have the coping skills to be able to organize themselves with very little supervision.
-In some schools, they get a “Pen License” since it is believed or proved that they have much less errors during writing.
-They form great friendships at this age and their self-esteem is linked to what they can do well and how their friends perceive them.
+When a student is in Grade 4 and above, they are expected to have the coping skills to organize themselves with little supervision.
+In some schools, they get a “Pen License” since it is believed or proven that they have much fewer errors during writing.
+They form great friendships at this age, and their self-esteem is linked to what they can do well and how their friends perceive them.